Hide Advanced Options

 Grad Meth: Reg, P-F, Aud

-Prerequisite: Two English courses in literature; or permission of ARHU-English department.
+Prerequisite: Two English courses beyond Fundamental Studies; or permission of ARHU-English Department.

 Development of Arthurian legend in English and continental literature from Middle Ages to twentieth century.
 All readings in modern English.